-What strikes me as super strange about this film first off is the notion that a bunch of birds and laddies on motorbikes can ride through workaday British shoppers and harass the locals and only one bobby e'er shows up to stop 'em.
-Special note to bakery delivery guys: don't try to walk across the lane with a stack of freshly baked bread while bikers are roaring their engines around, terrorizing the populace right outside your shop.
+What strikes me as super strange first off is the notion that a bunch of birds and laddies on motorbikes can ride through workaday British shoppers and harass the locals and only one bobby e'er shows up to stop 'em.
+Special note to bakery delivery guys carrying unrealistically tall stacks of cake boxes and bread: if you hear a roar of a passing motorbike gang, wait in the shop until they pass.
 And if you're up on a ladder in the middle of the lane, get down!
 Then again, reality is not high on the menu in PSYCHOMANIA.
 Instead it flatters the palate of the sugar-addicted adolescent, making up in vandalism and chipper death cult romance what it lacks in meat, fiber, and coherence.
 It's like some obliging DEATH RACE 2000 pin jockey has arranged these people in their path just to dramatize that this gang don't care, man, they're destructive.

 And it still begs the question: if our pale redheaded heroine Abby is so worried about her leader of the pack late boyfriend being back from the grave and urging the gang to kill themselves so they can come back immortal and indestructible and all, why does she too participate in all the hooligan destruction?
-She's a 'good' girl!
-Aye...
+She's a 'good' girl... when it suits her.
 And since when do hippies terrorize locals and/or punk rockers sing like Donovan at the Renaissance Faire?
 Was British youth culture really so hodge podge slapdash that one size fit all?
 I mean, like how punk used to encompass everything from what today is known as Hardcore, Goth.
 Emo, and Indie, to alt-Country?
 Only the toad in the mirror knows..."ribbit."

 Not only in this but countless other areas does Sharp's vision betray a semi-refreshing lack of familiarity with actual bikers, mods/rockers rivalry, Satanists, zombies, or hippies, whether in films, books, or real life.
-He does know solid British TV detective thriller pacing, so there's competent camera, interesting plot twists, and quite a bit of panning over craftily posed corpses, making PSYCHOMANIA kid-friendly, at least in this lone surviving print, if you don't mind your kids beholding super fake deaths, and you shouldn't.
+He does know solid BBC thriller pacing so there's competent camera movements around craftily posed but decidedly unmangled or overly bloody corpses, making PSYCHOMANIA kid-friendly, at least in this lone surviving print, if you don't mind your kids beholding super fake deaths, and you shouldn't.

-That's another thing, a motorcycle, a relatively small one especially, is not a particularly good murder device.
-I doubt that baby in the carriage about to get run into in the grocery store invasion scene in the photo above will do anything but scream in delight over being slammed against the dairy aisle.
-Any idiot with a little toreador experience can just step to the side, hold out the arm and smack these upstarts right in the helmeted kisser and send them cartwheeling into the frozen foods.
-But realism has no place in the world of PSYCHOMANIA.
-It rides to its own destination.
-No... wait, now it wants to go somewhere else.
-Brummm BrumMM!
+That's another thing: a motorcycle, a relatively small one especially, is not a particularly good murder device.
+I doubt that the baby in the carriage about to get run "over" in the grocery store invasion (above) will do anything but scream in delight over being bumped around in his stroller.
+Any idiot with a little toreador experience can just step to the side, hold out the arm and smack these upstarts right into the milk section.

 And where you gonna go with it?
 Most biker films end when the bikers all go 'too far' and someone is dead, and it's your fault, Society!
-The friend of the leader is usually shot by the cops or killed by the leader himself in a heroic last-minute rejection of his gang's sadistic credo.
-Well, PSYCHOMANIA decides to go way past that marker, crashing through the black magic looking glass windshield into places only Jimmy Page, Aleister Crowley, and Kenneth Anger know (since none of these guys are in the film, you could say that yes, it doesn't know where it's going).
-The body count is probably around 60 by the end of the film, but we don't see a single death, or moment of Zen maintenance.
+The friend of the leader is usually shot by the cops or killed by the leader himself in a heroic last-minute switchblade flickering rejection of his gang's sadistic credo.
+Well, PSYCHOMANIA decides to go way past that marker, crashing through the black magic looking glass windshield into places only Jimmy Page, Aleister Crowley, and Kenneth Anger know of, and since none of these guys are in, or were involved with, the film, you could say that yes, it doesn't know where it's going.
+The body count is probably around sixty by the end but we don't see a single death, or moment of Zen maintenance.

 Luckily there are more than a few saving grace elements at work here: Sanders' old butler makes the youth-age divide less a factor in who's cool vs. uncool, since even at 64--slurring from his debilitating stroke and deeply depressed--he's still twice the badass of any of these young 'Living Dead' louts.
 Sanders was so badass in fact he actually committed suicide a year after finishing the film.
 That's meta, baby, meta.
 And he left the second best note in all of Hollywood: